Get a free, no obligation personal loan quote with rates as low as 9.99%

 Before going through the process of finding a buyer to take over your car, keep the following tips in mind:

-• Verify the creditworthiness of the buyer.
-In order for the buyer to take out a loan and use the funds to finance the purchase from you, they’ll need to have a decent credit score and financial profile to get approved for a loan in their own name.
+• Verify The Buyer’s Creditworthiness.
+For the buyer to take out a loan and use the funds to finance the purchase from you, they’ll need to have a decent credit score and financial profile to get approved for a loan in their own name.

 FAQs On Refinancing Your Car Loan Under Someone Else